Courts

 No hay anuncios

 Uriz sent Koldo an image of an envelope with the PSOE logo, Ábalos's name written by hand, and the figure of €826.73.
 According to the information provided by the party, the former minister was only paid an amount of 321.29 euros that month.
 This represents a difference of 505.44 euros.
-The UCO considers the amount "shouty" due to another conversation between the couple in February of the same year.
-Koldo told his wife, supposedly in coded language, that he received "one or two 500 euro bills" a month.
-These bills were "denominated in agreed language as chistorra", maintains the UCO.
+The UCO considers the amount "outrageous" due to another conversation between the couple in February of the same year.
+Koldo told his wife, supposedly using coded vocabulary, that he received "one or two 500 euro bills" a month.
+These bills were "denominated in the agreed language as chistorra", maintains the UCO.
 The report says that the former advisor asked Uriz to transfer someone named Luis who was "ashamed to give anyone these chistorras"for the position he held.

 Cargando